defaultuser0-nerd/DisableBackgroundNoise/README.md

 # DisableBackgroundNoise
-This mod simply removes the background noise in forest.
+This mod just removes the background noise in forest.

 #### **Requirements**